-Youngkin’s win in key competitive congressional districts could spell trouble for vulnerable Va.
+Youngkin’s wins in key congressional districts underline tough reelection bids for vulnerable Va.
 Democrats

 Still, the Republican enthusiasm that simply outmatched Democrats last week is likely to carry into the next election cycle, and Republicans are expanding their list of targets as a result.

 Just a day after the election, the National Republican Campaign Committee announced that it would also be going after Rep. Jennifer Wexton (D), who flipped her formerly red Loudoun County-anchored district during the blue wave in 2018.
-McAuliffe defeated Youngkin in the district last week — but by a much closer margin than Biden defeated Trump there.
+McAuliffe defeated Youngkin in the district last week — but by a much closer margin than Joe Biden defeated Trump there.

 “Virginia’s 10th Congressional District saw a 14-point swing towards Republicans in last week’s election and that spells trouble for Jennifer Wexton,” Camille Gallo, a spokeswoman for the NRCC, said in a statement.
 “Virginians are rejecting Wexton and the Democrats’ policies that are causing prices on everyday goods to rise, open borders, and skyrocketing crime.”